Miranda Lambert To Get Married Ahead Of Blake Shelton? Hints Engagement In New Photo

 The Pistol Annies member took home two major awards at the ACMs – Female Vocalist of the Year and Album of the Year for The Weight of These Wings.
 So there’s something to celebrate about aside from her wins.
 According to Hollywood Life, Lambert and East are officially engaged.
 The “What Would It Take” singer took it a step further by getting her an engagement ring.

 “Miranda and Anderson had talked about marriage in a casual way, but she never thought it was real,” an insider told OK!
-Magazine “But word is he popped the question right after her big night!”
+Magazine, “But word is he popped the question right after her big night!”

 The “Vice” hitmaker recently posted a photo on Instagram where she hinted about their engagement.
 She shared a photo of her hand and her grandmother’s hand; and started talking about the ring that her grandma gave her.
 Miranda claims that she only wears it to every important thing she does and her grandmother saw her wearing it at the ACMS which made her smile.
 Could that important thing be saying “yes” to her boyfriend’s proposal?